Kakinotane, Rice Crackers, Were Born from Imperfect Oval Crackers

 This happened during the Taisho Era (1912 to 1926).

-In Nagaoka City in Niigata Prefecture known as a major rice-producing area, Yosaburo Imai, the founder of Naniwaya Confectionery, was tackling the task of making rice crackers using glutinous rice.
+In Nagaoka City, Niigata Prefecture which is located 200 miles in the north-west of Tokyo, known as a major rice-producing area, Yosaburo Imai, the founder of Naniwaya Confectionery, was tackling the task of making rice crackers using glutinous rice.

 After a long struggle, Imai finally managed to make a metal pattern that was oval in shape.
 One day, however, Imai inadvertently stepped on the metal pattern.
 No matter how he tried, he could not restore the metal pattern to its original shape.
 When, out of necessity, Imai used the deformed metal pattern to make rice crackers, the result, as was expected, was rice crackers in the shape of a deformed oval.
 This was the beginning of the shape of kakinotane.